Valuers assess the value of real estate or personal property such as art and jewellery, for sales, rentals, mortgages, insurance or rates.

 - Bachelor of Property

-- Bachelor of Land and Property Management (Urban or Rural Valuation)
+- Bachelor of Land and Property Management (Urban Valuation and Property Management)

 - Bachelor of AgriCommerce (Rural Valuation)

-To become a personal property valuer it is recommended that you complete:
+To become a personal property valuer you can complete:

 - on-the-job training with an employer or valuation company